Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 The comedy, written by Brian D. Taylor, was Crossing Creek’s fifth production and year’s productions was COVID-19 restriction-free.

-The comedy sees Professor Curio, played by Nancy omerville, along with Professor Amore, played by Elizabeth Flowers, take the audience on a trip back through time from cavemen to online dating.
+The comedy sees Professor Curio, played by Nancy Somerville, along with Professor Amore, played by Elizabeth Flowers, take the audience on a trip back through time from cavemen to online dating.
 The cast of 10 took on multiple roles in 14 scenes.

 Tyler Smilski delivers some of the worst pick up lines in history in Ancient Greece.
 Cupid, played by Anna Pickett, taught people in Ancient Rome to be careful what they wished for in love.